Darcicat/ACNH-Aesthetic-Rarity-Guide/README.md

 # ACNH-Aesthetic-Rarity-Guide
 ## Overview
-This tool helps *Animal Crossing New Horizons (ACNH)* players cultivate a five-star island aesthetic by evaluating an item's rarity.
+This tool helps *Animal Crossing New Horizons (ACNH)* players cultivate a five-star island aesthetic by evaluating the rarity of obtainable items in the game.

 **Item Rarity**: Identify whether an obtainable item in the game is common, normal, scarce, or rare.